Unit rationale, description and aim

 Learning and teaching strategy and rationale

 As is common in Mathematics a variety of Active Learning approaches promote the best acquisition of skills and understanding.
-Lectures will typically be structured to provide explanations of the material to be covered, along with examples of the applications of that material, as well as formal and informal tasks for students that will reinforce that learning.
-Splitting the taught content of the lectures into short topics will ensure increased student engagement with the material, as well as providing opportunities for students to consolidate their learning before new material is covered.
-This allows students to learn the skills and then build understanding, competence and confidence via (ideally, face-to-face) tutorials involving cooperative groups, peer review and other relevant strategies.
+Lectures will be delivered in a pre-recorded, asynchronous format structured around short, focused segments.
+These will typically provide explanations of the material to be covered, along with examples of it's applications, as well as formal and informal tasks for students that will reinforce that learning.
+Splitting the taught content of the lectures into short topics will ensure increased student engagement with the material by allowing students to pause, reflect, and consolidate their understanding before progressing to new material.
+Face-to-face tutorials then provide opportunities for students to develop and practice the skills introduced in lectures enabling them to build understanding, competence and confidence through guided problem-solving, discussion, and peer interaction.
+Continuous formative learning opportunities allow for the early detection of problems a student might be having and ensures that appropriate guidance can be given early enough to support later learning in the unit.
+Students will be required to submit responses to questions dealing with simple problems in linear algebra.
 In all cases this should be supported using available online technology.

 Representative texts and references